nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 138 - 140:

+**Today's Progress**: Refactored Twitter bot and started the last section of The Web Developer Bootcamp.

+**Thoughts:**: I'm almost there!
+I really want to start Colt's advanced course once I complete this one.
+I also have to finish up Practical JS as well.

 ### Day 137 (October 30, 2017):

 **Today's Progress**: Got back to The Web Developer Bootcamp.
 Styled the landing page and added dynamic price values.